Audition

 Late Fee: If payment is not received by October 1, a late fee of $50 will apply.

-(*In lieu of the required performance tuition fee, all adult performers are kindly asked to make a financial donation that is personally meaningful.
+(*In lieu of the required performance tuition fee, amateur adult performers are kindly asked to make a financial donation that is personally meaningful.
 Invited performers and paid professionals are exempt.)

 Optional Fundraisers for Families